 - An excellent book for understanding MEMs and implementing them in R is A Beginner’s Guide to GLM and GLMM with R: A Frequentist and Bayesian Perspective for Ecologists by Alain F. Zuur, Joseph M. Hilbe, and Elena N. Leno.

-- An example by Ignasi Bartolomeus (the issue with his example is that the random effect has only three levels.
-While this is helpful for teaching purposes, they recommend the random effect to have at least 5-6 levels for it to give reliable estimates).
+- A worked example on how to analyse data with a mixed-effect model by Ignasi Bartolomeus (the issue with his example is that the random effect has only three levels.
+While this is helpful for teaching purposes, they recommend random effects to have at least 5-6 levels for them to give reliable estimates).